 29. The internal combustion engine was also born during the revolution

 Yet another invention of the Industrial Revolution is the internal combustion engine (ICE).
 The technology, like many complex pieces of engineering like an ICE, is the product of a long line of scientists and engineers over time.

-The first liquid-fuel internal combustion engine was invented by George Brayton in the early-1870s.
-Karl Benz would later produce the first motor vehicles powered by ICEs in the 1880s and Rudolf Diesel would create his revolutionary diesel engine over a decade later.
+George Brayton invented the first liquid-fuel internal combustion engine in the early-1870s.
+Karl Benz would later produce the first motor vehicles powered by ICEs in the 1880s, and Rudolf Diesel would create his revolutionary diesel engine over a decade later.